Harald Uhlig: Education

-Uhlig received his Diplom in mathematics from the Technical University of Berlin in 1985 and earned a doctoral degree in economics at the University of Minnesota in 1990.
+Born in Bonn, Uhlig received his Diplom in mathematics from Technische Universität Berlin in 1985 and earned a doctoral degree in economics at the University of Minnesota in 1990.
 His Ph.D. thesis, titled "Costly Information Acquisition, Stock Prices and Neoclassical Growth", was supervised by Christopher A. Sims.

 Career

-Uhlig has held positions at Princeton University, 1990–1994, Tilburg University (1994–2000) and Humboldt University of Berlin (2000–2007).
+Uhlig has held positions at Princeton University (1990–1994), Tilburg University (1994–2000), and Humboldt University of Berlin (2000–2007).
 He has also been a consultant for both the Federal Reserve Bank of Chicago and the European Central Bank.

 Uhlig was co-editor of Econometrica from 2006 to 2010.
 He was a co-editor of the Journal of Political Economy from 2012 to 2021.
 He was also its lead editor from 2013 to 2021.

 Controversy

-In June 2020, using Twitter, Uhlig criticized Black Lives Matter and compared people who supported it to "flat-earthers and creationists", claiming lack of scientific evidence that supports the movement, causing controversy, covered in The New York Times.
+In June 2020, using Twitter, Uhlig criticized Black Lives Matter, specifically the movement's use of the "Defund the Police" slogan, and compared people who supported it to "flat-earthers and creationists".
+His comments caused controversy, covered in The New York Times.
 Shortly thereafter, allegations of discriminatory conduct in the classroom surfaced.
 He was temporarily placed on leave as editor at the Journal of Political Economy "pending a determination of the Board as to whether it would be appropriate for him to continue in that role given recent accusations of discriminatory conduct in a University classroom setting."
 He was reinstated after a finding that "there is not a basis for a further investigation or disciplinary proceeding".
 His term as lead editor ended in Summer 2021.
 His ties to the Chicago Federal Reserve remain severed.